 Community Health Needs Assessment (CHNA)

 The Community Health Needs Assessment (CHNA) defines priorities for health improvement, creates a collaborative community environment to engage stakeholders, and an open and transparent process to listen and truly understand the health needs of the community served by CHI Memorial in Hamilton County, Tennessee and Catoosa and Walker Counties in Georgia.
-The 2016 CHNA and 2013 CHNA are available for review.
+The 2016 CHNA and Community Benefit Implementation Plan 2017-2020 are available for review.

 Requests Accepted for Funding